kjots/geheugen/README.md

 Remove the value from the memo.

+The reset event handler will be invoked immediately before the value is removed.

 Any memo that has specified this memo as a dependency will also be reset.

 #### properties